Endeavor Advising Guidelines for College Applications Students

 Student Responsibilities

 1. Check email regularly (we suggest once a day).
-Thoroughly read all emails from colleges to which you are applying– this is critical so you don’t miss important information.
-Additionally, some colleges track if students read emails as part of demonstrated interest, which can have an impact on an admissions decision.
+Thoroughly read all emails from us and from colleges you’re applying to– this is critical so you don’t miss important information.
+Also, some colleges track if students read emails as part of demonstrated interest, which can have an impact on an admissions decision.

 2. Check portals regularly after applying (we suggest once a week).
+Portals are where you track the status of your submitted applications and ensure they’re complete for review.
 Alert your Advisor immediately if there are any missing or requested materials.

 3. Update your CustomCollegePlan account promptly and regularly.
 This allows us to stay updated on which To Do’s you’ve completed and the status of application components so that we can plan for our meetings.